conjee/conjee.github.io/_posts/2019-08-02-using-python-generator-as-iterator.md

 ---
+title: Using Python Generator as Iterator
 layout: post
-title: "Using Python Generator as Iterator"
+categories:
-categories: programming
+- programming
-description: "Generator functions can be used to easily implement the iterable protocol."
+description: Generator functions can be used to easily implement the iterable protocol.
 ---

 ## TL;DR